ntd/aur-fedora-mingw/README.md

 docker run -v $(pwd)/src:/home/user/src -v $(pwd)/pkg:/home/user/pkg afm
 ```

-In both case, if everything goes smoothly, at the end you will have `pkg/`
+In both cases, and if everything goes smoothly, at the end you will have `pkg/`
 populated with the binary packages.

 Helper scripts